limine-bootloader/limine/README.md

 ### Configure

+If using a release tarball (recommended, see https://github.com/limine-bootloader/limine/releases), run `./configure` directly.

-If checking out from the repository, run `./autogen.sh` (GNU automake and GNU autoconf required), else, if using a release tarball, run `./configure` directly.
+If checking out from the repository, run `./autogen.sh` first (GNU autoconf and GNU automake required).

 Both `./autogen.sh` and `./configure` take arguments and environment variables;
 for more information on these, run `./configure --help`.

 Limine supports both in-tree and out-of-tree builds.
-Simply run the configure script from the directory you wish to execute the build in.
+Simply run the `configure` script from the directory you wish to execute the build in.
 The following `make` commands are supposed to be ran inside the build directory.